How to Lay Pavers for Walkway – DIY Patio and Garden Walkway

 We all want to keep our garden or patio area organized and appealing, and one of the best ways to do this is to have pavers laid around the garden.
-These pavers are used to mark, decorate and sometimes segment the patio area into a different section.
+These pavers are used to mark, decorate, and sometimes segment the patio area into different sections.

-Having pavers laid around your outdoor space makes the area organized and adds some touch of decoration to it.
-This has caused many homeowners to look for ways to lay pavers for patio walkways to give their outdoor area an organized and appealing look.
+Having pavers around your outdoor space makes the area organized and adds some decoration to it.
+This has caused many homeowners to look for ways to lay pavers for patio walkways to give their outdoor areas an organized and appealing look.

 - Shovel – for clearing the marked area